Adopt

 Story

-This adorable little girl and her siblings came in to rescue last winter after they were dumped on a back country road.
+This adorable spirited little boy and his siblings came in to rescue last winter after they were dumped on a back country road.
 Their mother was found deceased, so we took the puppies in to try to save them.
 They were very sick initially but are very healthy now.
-Blair is a gentle little girl, but does love to run and play with other dogs.
-She has done amazing with her house and crate training.
-She is so deserving of a wonderful home to call her own.
+Barnabas is a gentle little boy, but dose love to run and play with other dogs.
+He has done amazing with his house and crate training.
+He is so deserving of a wonderful home to call his own.
 She is fostered in East TN, but transportation is included in the adoption fee and provided by Rescue Riders LLC.
 Please let me know if you have any questions.
-We can email you a link to the adoption application.

 Search for a Doberman Pinscher puppy or dog